massenz/jwt-opa/README.md

 ## Supporting Services

-The sample app (`jwt-vault`) uses the following services:
+The sample app (`webapp-example`) uses the following services:

   - Mongo (users DB);
-  - OPA Policy Server; and
+  - OPA Policy Server
-  - Hashicorp Vault (key store) -- `TODO:` we are currently storing keys on disk

 Use the following to run the servers locally: